mapa17/mapa17.github.io/_pages/aboutme.md

 Shortly after getting my first computer (AT&T machine with intel i486@100Mhz and 8MB Ram) I started to play around with the operating system and the DOS console.
-There was this one game that I wanted to play, but it needed more memory to run than my machine head, so I stared to play around with some system commands (memctl???), and even remember to have been able to run it once, but in the processes destroyed the system more than once.
+There was this one game that I wanted to play, but it needed more memory to run than my machine head, so I stared to play around with some system commands (memset???), and even remember to have been able to run it once, but in the processes destroyed the system more than once.
 Maybe my parents at some point decided that they had payed enough for some computer repair service guy to come and fix it, or was it